MicrosoftDocs/VBA-Docs/api/Excel.Application.SendKeys.md

 Application.SendKeys("%mn")
 ```

-This line enters the value 1234 into the Active Cell.
+The following example enters the value 1234 into the Active Cell.

 ```vb
 Application.SendKeys ("1234{Enter}")